 1. Signing Up with Shopify

 First, you need to sign up for Shopify 14-day free trial.
-Go to shopify.com, enter your email address, then click on “start free trial.”
+Go to Shopify’s official website enter your email address, then click on “start free trial.”

-Shopify will prompt you to pick a unique store name; you can’t proceed until your store name sounds impressive enough.
+Shopify might ask you to pick a unique store name but if you don’t have a name yet in mind, you can skip that stage.
 The store name will also be part of your temporary domain name (you can later pick a custom domain name).

 Next, you will need to fill in additional details like name, contact, address, and country.
 You will also be asked questions about your product; make sure to answer them accordingly.
 If you are not ready to create your store yet, you can choose “I’m just playing around.”